JafarAkaAlien/JafarAkaAlien/README.md

-- 👋 Hi, I’m @JafarAkaAlien
+- Hi, I’m @JafarAkaAlien
 - I’m interested in writing helpful applications in Kotlin.
-- I’m currently learning KOTLINNNNNNN.
+- I’m currently learning Fullstack Programming.
-- I’m looking to collaborate on Any kind of mobile application that I can help to write code.
+- I’m looking to collaborate on Any kind of web development application
-- 📫 How to reach me : cefertarverdiyevv@gmail.com is my gmail.
+- How to reach me : cefertarverdiyevv@gmail.com is my gmail.

 <!---
 JafarAkaAlien/JafarAkaAlien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.